 "Yeah."
 I didn't tell him that Aaron often cried in the middle of the night.
 Nothing unusual there, but yes, very lucky indeed.

 We have a new house now, and no, it doesn't have a stasis chamber.
-We're old enough to take care of ourselves, and besides, I still refuse to step into one of those things.
+We're old enough to take care of ourselves, and besides, I refuse to step into one of those things.

 Jane has become a bit of a celebrity, appearing on the Tonight show, and even testifying before congress.
 The first bill, a proposed ban on private stasis chambers, died a quiet death in committee.
 Some senators already have one in their homes, and the rest want one.
 It's the world's most convenient babysitter - far to useful to be without.
 But the second bill sailed through congress and was signed into law last year.
 All stasis chambers that hold human beings must be equipped with smoke detectors that are linked directly to nearby fire stations.
 The first whiff of smoke notifies the fire department and turns off the unit, giving the occupants time to escape.
 It's a good law; it already saved the life of a young girl in Arizona.

 As for me, my burns healed quickly, only first degree, but the PTSD persists.
 I can still picture the flames engulfing the livingroom at warp speed while I stand helpless, waiting for the end.
 I relive it in my dreams, but not as often, and it's not as intense.
 The Forget Pills are helping.
 People ask me if I will have a stasis chamber in my home someday, when I have children.
 Probably yes.
 The demands of 24 by 7 childcare will wear on me and win the day.
 But I don't think I'll ever go off to Las Vegas and leave the kids unattended.
-A lot can happen in a very short time.